The IRS has made it easy to check the status of your income tax return online with their "Where's My Refund" page.

 Step 3—Go to the "Where’s My Refund?" page on the IRS website

 When you access the "Where's My Refund?" tool, you will see three separate boxes to enter your filing status, refund amount and Social Security number.
-When you finish entering this information, hit "Submit" at the bottom of the page to see the status of your refund.
+When you finish entering this information, click on the "Submit" button on the page to see the status of your refund.

 Other ways to check your tax refund status